-Aside from the hiking, fishing, camping, and other recreational activities, Paynes Prairie Preserve State Park is the center for more than 20 biological communities.
+Aside from hiking, fishing, camping, and other recreational activities, Paynes Prairie Preserve State Park is the center for more than 20 biological communities.
 While Florida is known for waterfowl and alligators, visitors may be shocked to know that this park is also home to wild-roaming bison and horses.
 Staying at the park will give any visitor a new and distinct look at a natural and cultural-historical hotspot.

-The Paynes Prairie Preserve State Park Campground is a pet-friendly, heavily-shaded, year-round campground.
+The Puc Puggy Campground is a heavily shaded, year-round campground.
 The gravel driveways allow for either RVs, trailers, or tents.
-Each back in space, ranging in size from 46 to 58 feet, has a lantern pole, a ground grill to cook on, and a picnic table.
+Each of the 30 back-in spaces, ranging in size from 46 to 58 feet, has a lantern pole, a ground grill to cook on, and a picnic table that seats eight people.
 Sites offer 30- or 50-amp electrical and water hookups.
 The campground also provides showers, restrooms, potable water hydrants, and a dump station nearby for registered campers.

-There is no better way to explore a Florida State Park than by foot.
+There is no better way to explore a Florida State Park than on foot.
 Get the family prepared for a day in the sun and walk along some of the park’s hiking-only trails.
 Pay close attention while walking, because you might see many different kinds of wildlife, including alligators, snakes, and bison!
 The Savannah Boulevard Trail is an easy walk, located just along the park entrance road.
-Take the Wacahoota Trail for an easy quarter-mile round trip walk that begins at the visitors center and loops along the edge of a prairie.
+Take the Wacahoota Trail for an easy quarter-mile round trip walk that begins at the visitor center and loops along the edge of a prairie.
 If you are looking for a longer hike, try the La Chua Trail, a three-mile round-trip hike from the north rim of the prairie to the observation tower.
 Because of wildlife, pets are not allowed on the La Chua Trail.